Certora/Examples/CVLByExample/FoundryIntegration/SimpleDappTest/README.md

 # Simple Dapp Testing

-This example is base on [a Cyfrin repo](https://github.com/Cyfrin/fuzz-testing-on-foundry).
+This example is based on [a Cyfrin repo](https://github.com/Cyfrin/fuzz-testing-on-foundry).
 It features a Solidity contract named `SimpleDapp`, which allows users to deposit and withdraw Ether (ETH).
 The contract functions as a basic ETH vault, enabling users to securely deposit funds and withdraw them later.

 Additionally, there is a fuzz test contract named `SimpleDappTest`, designed to verify the functionality of the deposit and withdrawal methods.
 It ensures, in particular, that a user cannot withdraw more than their deposited amount.